Equivalence between types #

 - equiv.sigma_subtype_preimage_equiv f p h = (equiv.sigma_subtype_equiv_of_subset (λ (y : β), {x // f x = y}) p _).trans (equiv.sigma_preimage_equiv f)

-, then Σ y : {y // q y}, f ⁻¹' {y}
+If for each x we have p x ↔ q (f x), then Σ y : {y // q y}, f ⁻¹' {y} is equivalent

-to {x // p x}
+to {x // p x}.

 Equations